-If the problem is: Here's what to do: You added hardware or installed new software and you want to cancel Rapid Resume and restart the computer.
-1. Turn on the monitor.
+Here's what to do: 1.
+Turn on the monitor.
 2. Turn on the system.
 Press Ctrl + Alt + Delete when you see the Rapid Resume screen.
 There may be a slight delay before the computer restarts.
 Attention!
 Any data that is not saved before you press Ctrl + Alt + Delete will be lost.
-Computer shuts off without press of the system on/off button.
 In Rapid Resume Manager, check the Scheduler feature and the Automatic Power Off option of the Rapid Resume feature to see if either of them is set to turn off the computer.
 Check to see if the Automatic Power Off feature is enabled in the Setup Utility.
 For information about this Setup Utility option, see "Changing Rapid Resume features configuration" on page 40.
-You set the computer to start when the phone rings so you can receive a fax, but the computer Make sure that RingCentral is running when you suspend your computer or let your computer enter Standby. receives a regular phone call instead.
-2. Either disable the Wake Up on Ring feature in the Setup Utility or disable the Auto Answer feature in your fax software.
+Make sure that RingCentral is running when you suspend your computer or let your computer enter Standby.
+2. Either disable the Wake Up on Ring feature in the Rapid Resume Manager or disable the Auto Answer feature in your fax software.
 Use Wake Up on Ring only when you know you will have incoming fax communications.
-For information on the Setup Utility's Wake Up on Ring option, see "Changing Rapid Resume features configuration" on page 40.
-You click on the Suspend option in the Start menu and your computer does not turn off.
+For information on the Wake Up on Ring feature, see "Wake Up on Ring" on page 27.
 Rapid Resume must be enabled for the Suspend option in the Start menu to work properly.
 Use the Rapid Resume Manager to make sure Rapid Resume is enabled.
-For instructions on starting the Rapid Resume Manager, see "Starting the Rapid Resume Manager" on page 24.
-For instructions on enabling Rapid Resume, see "Rapid Resume" on page 24.
+For instructions on starting the Rapid Resume Manager, see "Starting the Rapid Resume Manager" on page 22.
+For instructions on enabling Rapid Resume, see "Rapid Resume" on page 22.